CircuitSetup/Remote/README.md

 ##### &#9193; Display TCD speed when fake-off

 When this is checked, the Remote (when fake-powered off) shows whatever the TCD displays on its speedo.
 For instance, if your TCD is in a car along with a GPS-equipped speedo, the Remote can show the GPS speed.
-In a home setup with a Rotary Encoder for speed, the Remote will show the speed displayed on the TCD's speedo.

 ##### &#9193; Brightness level